 23.Michelle Branch-The Spirit Room

-Holy balls I fancied this girl so much as a teenager…I mean I still do but don’t tell my fiance.
+Holy balls I fancied this girl so much as a teenager…I mean I still do.
 Michelle is a great songwriter and everyone knows by now from these lists that I’m a punk that loves good pop music if it’s done right.
 Miss Branch does it right and she was 18 when this was released.
 Just a wee lass and releasing bangers like this is a hell of an achievement.

 Highlights-“All You Wanted” “You Set Me Free”